BandiMeszaros/trento-nextgen-automated-network_deployment/README.md

 ## Prerequisites
  > Python 3.9
+## Requiered Python modules
 > click

-If you have python preisntalled on your system, create a virtual environment, and run 'pip install click'.
+If you have python preisntalled on your system, create a virtual environment, and run:
+> pip install click.